 - Central to world-class healthcare service providers employing over 12,800 people.

-- Proximity to Art – Brenau University’s main campus collection, the Manhattan Gallery, Gallery on the Square, the Quinlan Visual Arts Center and Vision 2030’s Public Art Program in Downtown Gainesville.
+- Proximity to Art – Brenau University’s Campus Collection, the Manhattan Gallery, Gallery on the Square, the Quinlan Visual Arts Center and Vision 2030’s Public Art.

 - Performing Arts Venues – The Arts Council, Brenau Downtown Center Theatre, the historic Pearce Auditorium, The John Burd Center for the Performing Arts and the Northeast Georgia History Center.